pasindu-2002/pasindu-2002/README.md

 <h1 align="center"> Hello 👋, I'm Pasindu Aluthwalahewa</h1>
 <!-- <h3 align="center">Trainee Software Engineer at 99x</h3> -->

-I'm a passionate software developer with expertise across multiple languages and frameworks, including TypeScript, Java, and C#.
-I specialize in building responsive web and mobile applications with React, Angular, .NET, Spring Boot.
+💻 I'm a passionate software developer with expertise across multiple languages and frameworks, including TypeScript, Java, C#, and more.
+I specialize in building responsive web and mobile applications using React, Angular, .NET, and Spring Boot.

-💻 I have a strong foundation in SQL and NoSQL databases, which enables me to create efficient, scalable applications.
-I'm also well-versed in AI and Machine Learning, continuously expanding my knowledge to integrate intelligent solutions into my projects.
+📊 I have a strong foundation in SQL and NoSQL databases, enabling me to develop efficient, scalable applications.
+My expertise extends to AI and Machine Learning, where I continuously explore ways to integrate intelligent solutions into my projects.

-I'm a big believer in open-source development and enjoy contributing to the community, sharing what I know, and learning from others.
-Let's build something amazing together! 🚀
+🤖 I'm also deeply involved in Generative AI and Large Language Models (LLMs), leveraging their capabilities to build innovative AI-driven applications.
+I stay up to date with the latest advancements in AI to develop and optimize AI-powered solutions.

+🚀 I believe in open-source development, sharing knowledge with the community, and continuously learning.
+Feel free to connect and collaborate!

 🌟 Let's connect and collaborate on exciting projects together!